flodlan/Lab-Wiki/documents/technical-help/maths-and-stats/maths-and-stats.md

  * [Pattern Recognition and Machine Learning](https://link.springer.com/book/10.1007/978-0-387-45528-0) - If you want to go even a step further, this is considered by many (especially in the AI field) as the best introduction to machine learning.
 It does require you to have a good mathematical foundation.
 Hence, if you want to dive into the field but not feel yet fully confident, we recommend trying one of the other two alternatives.

 ## Mathematics
+### Linear Algebra

+* [Mike Cohen's Linear Algebra](https://www.udemy.com/linear-algebra-theory-and-implementation/?couponCode=LINALGPX7) - Amazing resource to master linear algebra without any mathematical training.
+The link provided includes a large discount on the course
+* [3 Blue 1 Brown](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) - Their series of linear algebra videos will help you develop a intuitive geometric understanding of core topics in linear algebra.
+We recommend their Youtube channel to understand mathematical concepts in general
+* [Khan Academy](https://www.khanacademy.org/math/linear-algebra) - They are at the forefront of mathematical tutorials online.
+They provide clear explanations on a variety of topics, including linear algebra.
+* [Mathematical Tools for Neuroscience by Ella Batty](https://github.com/ebatty/MathToolsforNeuroscience?tab=readme-ov-file) - a Python Jupyter notebook including interactive exercises to master the important concepts in linear algebra for neuroscience

+### Calculus
+* [3 Blue 1 Brown: Essence of Calculus](https://www.youtube.com/watch?v=WUvTyaaNkzM&list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr) - Great series of videos to sharpen your intuitions and get a deeper understanding of calculus.
+* [Khan Academy: Calculus 1](https://www.khanacademy.org/math/calculus-1) - Series of lectures with thorough explanations of the most important concepts in calculus.
+* [Khan Academy: Multivariable Calculus](https://www.khanacademy.org/math/multivariable-calculus) - Great course for someone looking for more advanced information.
+Perfect to develop/refresh your foundations to understand gradient minimisations or prove convergence theorems.

+### Probability Theory

+* [MCMC sampling for dummies](https://twiecki.io/blog/2015/11/10/mcmc-sampling/) - amazing, hands-on Python tutorial on Markov Chain Monte Carlo with very clear explanations on the topic.